yohannes911/select2/doc/protocol.md

 ### TODO ###

-* Update proof to reflect wait state
+* Revise the proof according to lemma changes
 * Check the proof in multiprocessor envs
 * Formal verification through code
 * Benchmark the API